gkzsolt/github-test/README.md

 ## Running the application

+For the sake of the example, suppose that your project folder is "github-test", placed in the web server document root.

-Well, just direct your browser to http://localhost/github-test/index.php, and (hopefully) you'll get a page asking for a keyword to search for.
+Well, just direct your browser to http://localhost/github-test/index.php, and (hopefully) you'll get a page asking for a keyword to search for ;)

 Note: the app shows the number of results found, but displays only the first 20 repositories.